Students from the social justice documentary program.

 Learn more about study abroad opportunities through the Office of Education Aboard.

-The College is committed to providing our students with exceptional international learning opportunities for our students—going beyond the traditional semester study-abroad model.
+The College is committed to providing our students with exceptional international learning opportunities—going beyond the traditional semester study-abroad model.
 The College offers rich, relevant and participatory courses with embedded travel components.
 Recent and ongoing experiences include:

 Traveling abroad enables student-filmmakers in the Social Documentary course with Hezekiah Lewis, MFA, to do authentic storytelling that draws attention to important issues and drives social change.
 A trip to Ghana inspired Sankofa, a documentary about mental slavery and its negative systemic impact on black males across the globe, which won the gold medal in the Documentary/Domestic Film Schools Category in the 2019 Student Academy Awards.